 There is also no other movie which comes to mind which has a more impactful twist than Secret.
 I can’t think of another movie that possesses everything great about cinema in one package.
-If this movie had been done by Hollywood originally and its output attaining the same level of excellence as this Argentinian movie, I am in no doubt it would be regarded in the western world one of the greatest movies of all time.
-It is such a powerhouse movie I felt obliged to write about it today in Friday’s Finest.
+If this movie had been done by Hollywood originally and its output attaining the same level of excellence as this Argentine movie, I am in no doubt it would be regarded in the western world as one of the greatest movies of all time.

 Wikipedia (Paraphrased): The Secret in Their Eyes (Spanish: El secreto de sus ojos) is based on the novel La pregunta de sus ojos (The Question in Their Eyes) by Eduardo Sacheri, who also co-wrote the screenplay.
 Using a nonlinear narrative, the film depicts a judiciary employee and his boss, a law clerk, in 1974, played by Ricardo Darín and Soledad Villamil, as they investigate a rape and murder case, while also following the characters 25 years later reminiscing over the case and unearthing the buried romance between them.
 At the time of its release, it became the second highest-grossing film in Argentine history, surpassed only by 1975’s Nazareno Cruz and the Wolf.
 In a 2016 poll of international critics for the BBC’s 100 Greatest Films of the 21st Century this was voted one of the 100 greatest motion pictures since 2000.

-I prefer not to get specific about what happens – I mostly want to try to get across the quality of this bugger.
+I prefer not to get specific about what happens.
 If there’s any justice, a lot of people will end up knowing about it having seen it.
 No other movie maintained my attention as much as this movie on first viewing, and very few other movies feel and look as good when you see them again.
 The story line, the direction, the acting, editing, background music etc. simply sublime.
 It’s technically flawless as far as I can tell.
 Do yourself a big favour and see this movie if you haven’t.